nordyjay/fin_research_agent/docs/apps/chat.md

 We don't just slice documents without any overlap.
 Instead, each chunk overlaps with its neighbors by 50 tokens (about 2-3 sentences).
 This overlap ensures that if an important concept spans the boundary between chunks, it will be fully captured in at least one chunk.

-## The Three-Stage Deduplication System - Ensuring Diverse, Non-Reduandant Results
+## Deduplication System - Ensuring Diverse, Non-Reduandant Results

 Documents often repeat the same information in multiple places.
 Without intelligent filtering, searching for "NVIDIA price target" might return five chunks all saying "$950" from the same Goldman Sachs report, crowding out different perspectives from Morgan Stanley or Barclays.